 Claim credits with RACP MyCPD Program

 The Sydney Bioethics Program is tailored to support the continuing professional development needs of medical practitioners and health care workers.
 The Graduate Certificate, Graduate Diploma, and Masters of Bioethics are structured to meet Royal Australasian College of Physicians (RACP) continuing professional development standards.
-Should participants wish to claim credits for undertaking these courses they can submit the activity in the RACP MyCPD Program under "Category 4: Structured Learning Projects" at 50 credits per semester.
+Should participants wish to claim credits for undertaking these courses, they can submit the activity in the RACP MyCPD Program under "Category 4: Assessed Learning" at 50 credits per semester.

 - Master of Bioethics